mmilano/SidePanelCollapse/README.md

+## About the Source

+The library's source code is, I think, generously commented, and is written with the general third-person perspective in mind.
+It attempts to explain most of the internal code behaviors.

 ----------------

 # The Demos

-There are two demo sites" included in the project to illustrate using the library in different ways.
+There are two demo sites" included in the project to illustrate using the library in different ways: simple, and advanced.

 ## Building the Demos